 The activities are described as work in Montessori as children are perceived as individual adults and treated with respect.

-The Waldorf education focuses primarily on fantasy and pretends play.
+The Waldorf education focuses primarily on fantasy and pretend play.
 They incorporate storytelling and imaginative activities into the curriculum.

 Which is better for your child – Montessori or Waldorf education?